Gear Up for Christmas Island

 A 9wt may be the rod I have the least amount of use for on Christmas Island.
 The caveat to that statement brings up an entire other element of this trip.
 The majority of these trips pass through Honolulu for a day or two and it is well worth your time to find a day before or after being on Christmas Island to go after some of the largest bonefish in the world.
 These are most certainly 9wt fish, both for their sheer size and the much larger flies Hawaiian guides tend to present to these fish.

-Most of the guides at Christmas Island are more than willing to carry a second rod while stalking the flats, but I unconditionally recommend a Fishpond Quickshot rod holster so the wading angler is never far from the Trevally rod.
+Most of the guides at Christmas Island are more than willing to carry a second rod while stalking the flats.
+I prefer this arrangement to attempting to carry two rods on my person, which can be prone to tangle or breakage.
 While the transition does not always go smoothly, it is a great advantage to have a 10 or 11wt within arm’s reach when a pair of Giant Trevally violently announce their presence on the flats.
 My first choice would be an 11wt.
 These fish are not leader shy and therefore I would suggest keeping your leader somewhat short to guarantee successful turnover of a large and cumbersome fly (7 Feet).

 Most lodges on the island offer opportunities to go offshore and troll flies for Wahoo, Tuna and Sailfish.
 This will require a fish-fighting 12 or 13wt and a quality large arbor reel spun with plenty of backing.
 I have been witness to a great deal of gear destruction on these offshore outings so please reach out to us if you would like to discuss the best options.